 The mistake:

-Leverage isn’t free money—it comes with hidden costs like margin interest and funding rates.
-These fees can slowly drain your balance even if your trades aren’t losing.
-If you’re unsure how much you’ll pay or receive, try using Leverage.Trading’s funding rate calculator to break down the actual costs tied to your position size, leverage, and holding time.
+Leverage is not free money.
+It comes with hidden costs like margin interest and funding rates.
+These fees can slowly drain your balance even if your trades are not losing.
+To understand actual costs tied to your position size, leverage, and holding time, use the Funding Rate Calculator.

 How to spot it early:

-• You see small deductions on your account regularly but don’t know why.
+- You see small deductions on your account regularly but do not know why.

 The solution:

 Before holding a trade overnight, check your broker’s funding rates and margin interest fees.
-If fees are high, consider closing the trade before the funding period or using lower leverage.
+If fees are high, some traders close positions before the funding period or use lower leverage to reduce the cost impact.

 8. Not using stop-loss orders